uyanik13/pirobot-servo2040/README.md

 This application requires an external power source greater than 5V to power the servos through the terminal block of the board.  **If you want to run servos with a higher voltage than 5V, you'll need to _cut the 'Separate USB and Ext.
 Power' trace on the back of the board_ to prevent the RP2040 or _your machine_ being damaged by the increased voltage.**

 ### ***Battery Power Warning***:
-Although this application doesn't require it, the servo 2040 can be powered by a 5V battery through the 5V/GND pins, instead of through the USB-C port. **When sourcing power through the 5V pins, it's important to _use a data-only USB adapter/cable_ to program the board.** This will prevent the 5V battery and from backfeeding to the 5V source provide by the USB device.
+Although this application doesn't require it, the servo 2040 can be powered by a 5V battery through the 5V/GND pins, instead of through the USB-C port. **When sourcing power through the 5V pins, it's important to _use a data-only USB adapter/cable_ to program the board.** This will prevent the 5V battery from backfeeding to the 5V source provided by the USB device.

 ## Hexapod Robot Build
 ## Servos
 The two most recommend servos to be used for this project are the [ZOSKAY 35kg coreless servos](https://www.amazon.com/dp/B07SBYZ4G5?_encoding=UTF8&ref_=cm_sw_r_cp_ud_dp_FHYWJWD1TXGTMJDHJMWC&th=1) [[Alternate Link]](https://www.aliexpress.us/item/2251832824472591.html?spm=a2g0o.order_detail.0.0.2e03f19c3p5o3j&gatewayAdapt=glo2usa4itemAdapt&_randl_shipto=US) and the [Feetech 35kg cored servos](https://www.robotshop.com/products/feetech-180-degrees-digital-servo-74v-35kg-cm-ft5330m).
 The current hexapod design will only work with the ZOSKAY servos out-of-the-box.

 ## 3D Printed Chassis
-All 3D printed designs, BOM, wiring guides, and build information for the hexapod can be found on Make Your Pet's [hexapod repository](https://github.com/MakeYourPet/hexapod).
+All 3D printed designs, BOM, wiring guides, and build information for the PIROBOT hexapod can be found in the accompanying documentation.

 # Software
-The hexapod driver application is compliant with the Chica server application and follows the [Chica servo communication protocol specifications](https://docs.google.com/document/d/1mZwbWAyVBaSGiShjaIyb4V5swsjEJnEGjClIcWYX3S0/edit).
+The hexapod driver application is specifically designed for the PIROBOT platform and follows a standard servo communication protocol.

 ## Features
 ### Virtual Com Port